ocaml/dune/doc/overview.rst

 Introduction
 ============

-Dune is a build system for OCaml and Reason.
+Dune is a build system for OCaml (with support for Reason and Coq).
 It is not intended as a completely generic build system that is able to build any given project in any language.
 On the contrary, it makes lots of choices in order to encourage a consistent development style.

 This scheme is inspired from the one used inside Jane Street and adapted to the opam world.
 It has matured over a long time and is used daily by